Jean-Daniel/MatataKit/README.md

 Once the connection is setup, the device will start broadcasting periodically its identity (null terminated string like `Car:[0x87]\n`) on the notify channel, waiting for an handshake.

-The handshake content remains to be defined, but for a controller app llike MatataCode, it is the following payload: `[0x07, 0x7e, 0x2, 0x2, 0x0, 0x0]`
+The handshake content remains to be defined, but for a controller app like MatataCode, it is the following payload: `[0x07, 0x7e, 0x2, 0x2, 0x0, 0x0]`

 The device should answer a 5 bytes payload like: `[0x06, 0x7e, 0x02, 0x00, 0x00]`

-`payload[3] ≠ 0` means that this is a controller that is itself connected to a bot that must be updated.
+- `payload[3] ≠ 0` means that this is a controller that is itself connected to a bot that must be updated.
-`payload[4] ≠ 0` means that the device version do not match the extension version and that the device must be updated.
+- `payload[4] ≠ 0` means that the device version do not match the extension version and that the device must be updated.

 ## Controller Status